saplio/Swing-3D-Engine/README.md

 [x] [y] [z] # specify relative coordinates of second vertex using floats ... # repeat for all vertices of surface
 ```
 Leave a blank line between each block of surface values to separate surfaces.
-Some example files are already provided in the objects file.
+Some example files are already provided in the objects folder.

 ### Controls

+Movement:
 - W: move forward 0.35 units
 - S: move backward 0.35 units
 - A: move left 0.35 units